-Line 24 and 25 perform the initial hardcoded sorting of the inputs.
+Like low level addition we "sort" the inputs.
+Except in this case the sorting is hardcoded (lines 24 and 25).
 In reality the min and max variables are only aliases and are only used to make the source code easier to read.
 Again the pointer alias optimization is used within this algorithm.
-Lines 41, 42 and 43 initialize the aliases for a, b and c respectively.
+The aliases tmpa, tmpb and tmpc are initialized (lines 41, 42 and 43) for a, b and c respectively.

-The first subtraction loop occurs on lines 46 through 60.
-The theory behind the subtraction loop is exactly the same as that for the addition loop.
-As remarked earlier there is an implementation reason for using the "awkward" method of extracting the carry (see line 56).
+The first subtraction loop (lines 46 through 60) subtract digits from both inputs until the smaller of the two inputs has been exhausted.
+As remarked earlier there is an implementation reason for using the "awkward" method of extracting the carry (line 56).
 The traditional method for extracting the carry would be to shift by $lg(\beta)$ positions and logically AND the least significant bit.
 The AND operation is required because all of the bits above the $lg(\beta)$ 'th bit will be set to one after a carry occurs from subtraction.
 This carry extraction requires two relatively cheap operations to extract the carry.
 The other method is to simply shift the most significant bit to the least significant bit thus extracting the carry with a single cheap operation.
 This optimization only works on twos compliment machines which is a safe assumption to make.

-If a has a larger magnitude than b an additional loop (see lines 63 through 72) is required to propagate the carry through a and copy the result to c.
+If a has a larger magnitude than b an additional loop (lines 63 through 72) is required to propagate the carry through a and copy the result to c.